deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 ansible_ami: ami-0083b10a007c92d2d   # << This is for CentOS7 Ansible and is a private image that requires launch from shared AMI, you to Accept Subscription, then create the AM

-eks_worker_ami: ami-0c4c60006aa81c29b   # << Global AWS Marketplace - will change with region - https://cloud-images.ubuntu.com/docs/aws/eks/
+eks_worker_ami: ami-0c4c60006aa81c29b   # << Global AWS Marketplace - will change with region and this link has all possible region-specific AMIs - https://cloud-images.ubuntu.com/docs/aws/eks/